San Diego Child Endangerment Criminal Lawyer

 Child Endangerment in San Diego

-This offense is a type of domestic violence which occurs under California Penal Code section 273(a) when a person willfully causes or permits a child in their care to be placed in a dangerous situation or suffer unjustifiable physical or mental suffering.
+This offense is a type of domestic violence that occurs under California Penal Code section 273(a) when a person willfully causes or permits a child in their care to be placed in a dangerous situation or suffer unjustifiable physical or mental suffering.

 Acting willingly; on purpose.